 What is your cancellation policy?

 NO REGISTRATION AND CAMP FEES ARE REFUNDABLE WITHIN 14 DAYS OF CAMPER’S SESSION.
-We will not give refunds to any camper who withdraws anytime after arriving.
+We will not give refunds to any camper who withdraws any time after arriving.
 We do not give discounts to any camper who arrives late or departs early.
-All campers must be covered by their own insurance

 When is check in and check out?